nishimura5/behavior_senpai/README-en.md

 |  |  | 1 | 1383.346191 | 610.686951 | 33.333333 |
 |  |  | ... | ... | ... | ... |

-### Calculated Track file
+### Feature file

-Data processed by [app_2point_calc.py][app_2point_calc] or [app_3point_calc.py][app_3point_calc] is saved in the same Pickle-serialized Pandas DataFrame format as Track files and stored in the "calc" folder.
-The file extension is '.pkl', the same as for Track files.
+In Behavior Senpai, the data obtained by calculating the positional relationship of multiple keypoints is called a Feature.
+The data processed by [app_2point_calc.py][app_2point_calc] or [app_3point_calc.py][app_3point_calc] is stored in a Pickle-ized The data processed by [app_3point_calc][app_3point_calc] is saved as a feature file in the "calc" folder in a Pickle-ized Pandas DataFrame type (just like the Track file).
+The file extension is '.pkl' as in the Track file.

-Calculated Track files hold data with a 2-level-multi-index, with index names 'frame' and 'member' from level 0 onwards.
-Column names correspond to the calculations performed, but 'timestamp' is always included.
+The feature file holds data in 2-level-multi-index format, and the names of the indices are 'frame' and 'member' starting from level 0.
+Columns always include a 'timestamp'.

+It should be noted that the data in the Track file is only the result of keypoint detection, while the data in the Feature file are features that are deeply related to the purpose of behavior observation.

 ### Attributes of Track file